What are the issues?

-The SSSI units in this valley are in unfavourable declining condition due to the effects of artificial drainage, which is causing increased erosion of the river bed and limited channel habitat diversity, as well as limited seasonal inundation of the surrounding grassland and heathland habitats and inconsistent interaction with the floodplain, with the effect that these adjacent habitats are negatively affected.
+The SSSI units in this valley were in unfavourable declining condition due to the effects of artificial drainage, which caused increased erosion of the river bed and limited channel habitat diversity.

-Ditchend Brook is situated within what was formerly the Live Target Area of the Ashley Walk Bombing Range, active from 1940 to 1946.
-Evidence indicates that there is still ordnance present, and therefore suitably qualified contractors have been engaged to safely locate, clear and dispose of any remaining ordnance prior to the commencement of any restoration work the area.
+This was a continuation of earlier stream restoration work carried out upstream in 2008 within Pitts Wood Incl osure.
+Because Ditchend Brook is situated within the former Live Target Area of the Ashley Walk Bombing Range, active from 1940 to 1946.
+It was necessary to engage suitably qualified contractors to safely locate, clear and dispose of any remaining ordnance before any restoration work began in the area.

-There are two gravel fords at this site, one over the Ditchend Brook and one beside Pitts Wood Inclosure.
-Both will be maintained for operational and public access.
+The two gravel fords at this site, one over the Ditchend Brook and one beside Pitts Wood Inclosure were retained for future operational and public access purposes.

 See photo above during restoration and below for photo after restoration.